Ruth Sergel

 Ruth Sergel is an American director, writer, activist, and interactive technology designer in New York City.
 She works across multiple mediums to exploit technical prowess while creating opportunities for community engagement.
 Her work has been supported by NYSCA, The Jerome Foundation, and the Experimental Television Center amongst others.
 Her films were screened at MOMA, Tribeca Film Festival, and aired on PBS and the Interdependent Film Channel (IFC).
 Ruth was also a Resident Researcher at the Interactive Telecommunications Program at New York University Tisch School of the Arts and teaches interactive technology and video in various contexts.
 Her main efforts focus on art and social engagement.

 Public work

-Ruth Sergel is the founder and leader of the Triangle Fire Coalition which grew out of her commemorative art project Chalk.
+Sergel is the founder and leader of the Triangle Fire Coalition which grew out of her commemorative art project Chalk.
 The creation of these projects and their impact is recounted in her book, See You In the Streets: Art, Action and Remembering the Triangle Shirtwaist Factory Fire.
 Her public art work includes Voices of 9.11 documenting the lived experiences of the September 11 attacks.